 - Managing the overall estate

-- Ensuring that nothing is taken
+- Ensuring nothing is wrongly taken

 - Ensuring property doesn't lose value due to neglect

-Who Can I Pick For My Personal Representative or Executor?
+Who Can I Pick for My Personal Representative or Executor?

 - The will doesn't nominate an executor

 - Multiple individuals apply to serve as the personal representative